GuySandler/WISE/README.md

 > **Note:** When it's time to compile the frontend, the deployment URL of the backend should be placed in
 > `.env.production`.

-1. Install pnpm: `npm install -g pnpm`
+1. Install pnpm: `sudo npm install -g pnpm`
 2. `cd frontend`
 3. `pnpm install`
 4. `pnpm dev`